Risk Factors Dashboard

 The financial performance of our real estate development activities is closely related to our success in obtaining land use entitlements for proposed development projects.
 Obtaining all of the necessary entitlements to develop a parcel of land is often difficult, costly and may take several years, or more, to complete.
 In some situations, we may be unable to obtain the necessary entitlements to proceed with a real estate development or may be required to alter our plans for the development.
 Delays or failures to obtain these entitlements may have a material adverse effect on our financial results.

 The real estate development industry is capital intensive, and development requires significant up-front expenditures to develop land and begin real estate construction.
 Accordingly, we have and may continue to incur substantial indebtedness to finance our real estate development and land development activities.
+Although we believe that internally generated funds and current and available borrowing capacity will be sufficient to fund our capital and other expenditures, including development and construction activities, and the amounts available from such sources, may not be adequate to meet our needs.
 Although we believe that internally generated funds and current and available borrowing capacity will be sufficient to fund our capital and other expenditures, including additional land acquisition, development and construction activities, and the amounts available from such sources, may not be adequate to meet our needs.
 If such sources were insufficient, we would seek additional capital in the form of debt from a variety of potential sources, including bank financing.
-If such sources 24were insufficient, we would seek additional capital in the form of debt from a variety of potential sources, including bank financing.
+The availability of borrowed funds to be used for development and construction may be greatly reduced, and the lending community may require increased amounts of equity to be invested in a project by borrowers in connection with new loans.
 The availability of borrowed funds to be used for additional land acquisition, development and construction may be greatly reduced, and the lending community may require increased amounts of equity to be invested in a project by borrowers in connection with new loans.
 The failure to obtain sufficient capital to fund our planned expenditures could have a material adverse effect on our business and operations and our results of operations in future periods.

-We may encounter risks associated with the real estate joint ventures we entered into in November 2015 and October 2022 with the Lewis Group of Companies including:
+We may encounter risks associated with the real estate joint ventures we have with the Lewis Group of Companies, including:

 •the joint ventures may not perform financially or operationally as expected;